Collect the Ideas that Matter

 Is there a free version of Ideanote?

-Workspaces that do not purchase a paid plan will automatically be downgraded to the Free plan when their trial or subscription ends.
+Workspaces that do not purchase a paid plan will automatically be downgraded to the Free plan when their trial or subscription ends, unless they are over certain usage thresholds or have unpaid invoices in which case the workspace is locked.

 Can we change the look and feel of the application including colors, fonts, branding, e.g. through CSS?